dresiko/media-match-homework/DEBUGGING.md

 Set breakpoints in:
 - `api/src/services/newsapi.service.js` line 30 (`fetchArticles` method)
-- Check the `response.data` to see what NewsAPI returns
+- Check the `response.data` to see what The Guardian API returns

 ### Debug Embedding Generation